t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 * Discovery

-We attempt to find out whether all these terms refer to the same phenomena.
-We begin by looking at how these terms have been used in various standards and standardization bodies in {{usage}}.
-We then summarize our understanding in {{comp}}, and provide our recommendations on their usage in {{recommend}}. {{classification}} provides a taxonomy of bootstrapping methods and {{categorization}} categorizes methods according to the taxonomy.

-# Terminology {#terminology}

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}}.

 # Usage of bootstrapping terminology in standards {#usage}

 To better understand bootstrapping related terminology, let us first look at the terms used by some existing specifications:

 ## Device Provisioning Protocol (DPP)

-The Wi-Fi Alliance Device provisioning protocol (DPP) {{dpp}}
-describes itself as a standardized protocol for providing user friendly Wi-Fi setup while maintaining or increasing the security.
+The Wi-Fi Alliance Device provisioning protocol (DPP) {{dpp}} describes itself as a standardized protocol for providing user friendly Wi-Fi setup while maintaining or increasing the security.
 DPP relies on a configurator, e.g. a smartphone application, for setting up all other devices, called enrollees, in the network.
 DPP has the following three phases/sub-protocols:

 * Bootstrapping: The configurator obtains bootstrapping information from the enrollee using an out-of-band channel such as scanning a QR code or tapping